MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 1. Go to C:\Program Files\Microsoft\ML Server\PYTHON_SERVER.
 2. Double-click **Python.exe**.
 3. At the command line, type `help()` to open interactive help.
-4. Type ` revoscalepy` at the help prompt, followed by `microsoftml` to print the function list for each module.
+4. Type ` revoscalepy` at the help prompt to print the package contents.
 5. Paste in the following revoscalepy script to return summary statistics from the built-in AirlineDemo demo data:

     ~~~~